 How to Propagate Curio

-Curio plants can be propagated by cuttings or seeds.
+Curio plants can be grown from seeds or cuttings.

 Seeds prefer warm temperatures and constant moisture to germinate.
-Germination can take several weeks or longer, depending on your growing environment.
+The germination can take several weeks or longer, depending on your growing environment.

-They can also be grown from cuttings taken during spring and summer.
-Cuttings can be planted in situ but should be watered at least until well-rooted.
+Curio plants can also be grown from cuttings taken during spring and summer.
+The cuttings can be planted in situ but should be watered at least until well-rooted.
 They are best rooted in a container in well-draining soil and placed in a warm sunny position.
-Rooting should begin within 3 weeks.
+Rooting should begin within three weeks.

 Pests and Diseases of Curio

-Although Curio is not bothered by many pests, it can be affected by scale and mealybugs.
+Although Curio plants are not bothered by many pests, they can be affected by scale and mealybugs.

 Toxicity of Curio